JoshPaulie/NanoEncoder/docs/commands/optimize.md

 ### `--downscale` flag (default: None)
 You can resize your videos to further decrease file sizes.
 This flag takes a width as input, and the height is determined by the aspect ratio of the video.
 Examples sizes are 720 & 1080.

+### `--halt-on-increase` flag (default: False)
+Stop the a directory if any video's output size is larger than its input size.
+This is useful as a size increases often means that the CRF value is too low for efficient compression.

 ---
 Full help output:
 ```
 usage: NanoEncoder optimize [-h] [--crf CRF] [--downscale DOWNSCALE]
                             [--preset {ultrafast,superfast,veryfast,faster,fast,medium,slow,slower,veryslow}]
                             [--tune {animation,grain,stillimage,fastdecode,zerolatency}]
+                            [--force] [--halt-on-increase]
                             directory

 positional arguments: